An opinion in the U.S. District Court of Maryland last week began like this:

 This case is rooted in a hunting trip in South Africa, during which Dennis Danner, Alexander Danner, and Michael Coletta, plaintiffs, each killed a “trophy quality” male lion.
 The lion skins and skulls (the “Lion Trophy” or “Lion Trophies,” or “Cargo”) were shipped to the United States for tanning and taxidermy, but at some point were lost in transit.
 The Cargo was found several months later at a warehouse in Vancouver, Canada.
 By that time, two of the Lion Trophies had suffered irreparable damage, allegedly due to exposure to moisture and bacteria.

-The court was also presented with an interesting legal issue as to whether the federal common law collateral source rule applied when there is no tort liability.
+The court was also presented with an interesting legal issue whether the federal common law collateral source rule applied when there is no tort liability.
 Defendants argued that since Plaintiff was compensated for his loss to the tune of $47,000 in insurance proceeds, he should not be permitted to recover anything.
-Judge Hollander disagreed and found that the collateral source rule does apply, finding that the logic of rule still applies and the defendants should not be the “gratuitous beneficiaries” of an insurance benefit that Plaintiff purchased.
+Judge Hollander disagreed and found that the collateral source rule applies, finding that the logic of rule still applies and the defendants should not be the “gratuitous beneficiaries” of an insurance benefit that Plaintiff purchased.

 You can find the court’s opinion in Danner v.
 International Freight here.